Kibo/CraftyDialogues/README.md

 "conditionsString": "this.getDialogue().passThrough==true",
 ```

-Execute code on "this" scope of entity
+Execute code on "this" scope of the entity with Dialogues component
 ```
 "codeBefore": "this.experience = 1000",
 ```